 Richards Packaging currently operates in Canada, the United States and Mexico.
-Approximately 52 percent of sales are generated by Richards US and McKernan.
+Approximately 53 percent of sales are generated by Richards US and McKernan.
 Sales, margins and net earnings are sensitive to changes in the United States economy and the rate of exchange between the Canadian and U.S. dollars.
 In prior years, Richards Packaging utilized U.S. dollar denominated debt to provide a natural hedge against foreign exchange fluctuations by largely offsetting U.S. dollar denominated cash flow with U.S. dollar denominated interest expense.
 However, in 2009, the U.S. dollar denominated debt was converted to Canadian dollars in order to alleviate any sudden exposure to large fluctuations in the foreign exchange rate.
 Significant changes in the rate of exchange between the U.S. and Canadian dollars from one period to another can continue to affect sales and cash flow from operations.
-During the year ended December 31, 2016, revenue increased by \$38 as a result of the Healthmark acquisition and the Canadian dollar weakening.
-The U.S. dollar denominated exchangeable shares continue to provide a partial hedge against foreign exchange fluctuations by offsetting U.S. dollar denominated cash flow with the U.S. dollar denominated cash flow with U.S. dollar denominated dividends.
+During the year ended December 31, 2017, there was minimal impact as the Canadian dollar strengthened 1.5¢.
+The U.S. dollar denominated exchangeable shares continue to provide a partial hedge against foreign exchange fluctuations by offsetting U.S. dollar denominated cash flow with U.S. dollar denominated dividends.